Table of contents

 What is the meaning of employee morale?

-Employee morale is the overall level of engagement, emotional attachment, and outlook that workers have towards their job.
+Employee morale is the overall level of engagement, emotional attachment, and outlook that workers have toward their jobs.
 It encompasses their feelings of wellbeing and enthusiasm for their role within the company.

 Ultimately, prioritizing morale is crucial for organizational health and success, and employers can gather timely data on employee sentiments through tools such as pulse surveys.